luisDVA/luisdva.github.io/_posts/2025-01-22-fun-w-formatting.md

 This subset of ~3000 files is small compared with the entire corpus and the result of 62% of files using cell and text formatting is much higher than the 25% reported by Sing et al. [(2022)](https://arxiv.org/pdf/2208.06032){:target="_blank"} for a massive corpus of 1.8 million files examined.

-Even if the real proportion of spreasheets with formatting is low, and especially formatting used to encode data, I still think it is worth finding ways to deal with it in R.
+Even if the real proportion of spreadsheets with formatting is low, and especially formatting used to encode data, I still think it is worth finding ways to deal with it in R.

 This is particulary relevent nowadays, as there is a growing need to transform complex documents into simpler representations that can be fed into large language models.
 We just need to look at how Microsoft recently released [markitdown](https://github.com/microsoft/markitdown){:target="_blank"}, a powerful python tool for converting various files to Markdown for indexing, text analysis, and other AI-related purposes.